 - 1 pound asparagus

-- Olive oil if roasting or grilling
+- 1 tablespoon olive oil (if roasting or grilling)

 - Salt & pepper if you like

-- To grill: Preheat grill on medium-high, about 450 degrees.
+- Preheat grill on medium-high, about 450 degrees.
 Place asparagus in a bowl and drizzle with olive oil – about 1 tablespoon per 1 pound of asparagus.
 Add a pinch of salt and toss until coated.
 Lay spears on the grill.
 Close grill for a couple of minutes then open and turn asparagus with tongs.
 Cook for 2-3 more minutes, turning once or twice more, until the asparagus is tender and charred in spots.
 Remove from grill and serve, adding more salt if desired.

 - Fill a large pot about halfway with water.
 Fill a large bowl with cold water and a few ice cubes, then set aside.
 Place the pot over high heat and bring to a boil.
 Add the asparagus.
 Cook for 2-3 minutes, until just tender.
 Using tongs, transfer asparagus to the bowl of ice water.
 Dunk a few times then remove from water and finish however you like – marinate; saute in butter or olive oil; add a pinch of salt … your choice!